raehasandalwala/Enhancements-to-proxyMITY/README.rst

 • Connect Aakash Tablet with Wi-Fi.

-• Now in the Aakash Applications click on the proxyMITY-WiFi icon as shown in the figure.
+• Now in the Aakash Applications click on the proxyMITY-WiFi icon.

 • Select the menu button present on top as shown in figure below.
  .. image::